Joey Haywood

-Joel "Joey" Haywood (born 3 September 1984) is a Canadian-born Trinidad and Tobago professional basketball player.
-He has been a member of the Trinidad and Tobago national team.
+Joel "Joey" Haywood (born 3 September 1984) is a Canadian-born Trinidad and Tobago former professional basketball player who was a member of the Trinidad and Tobago national team.
 Due to his reputation as a streetball player and his ball-handling expertise, he is often nicknamed "The King Handles".

 Early life

 Haywood was born on 3 September 1984 in Vancouver, British Columbia.
 His family—which included his father Zephryn and older brother Gary—moved from Trinidad and Tobago to the city of Burnaby in British Columbia in Canada.
 Gary, who regularly played basketball, would often take his younger sibling with him when he played.
 At age 7, Joey chose to stick with the sport instead of playing soccer, his father's favorite sport.
 He said, "In soccer, there's too many people on the field, and you don't get your time to shine."

 In the area Haywood was brought up, he practiced playing in the same park that future Simon Fraser University star Jordan Mason would practice in.
 Haywood's ball-handling skills helped him get noticed by former Harlem Globetrotters member Mel Davis, with whom he would begin taking lessons.
 He eventually joined the Kits Youth Basketball League, a competition for young players from ages 13 to 16.
 His performance there helped him get chosen to play a role in the film Air Bud.